- Planting Tall Fescue Lawns

 Dwarf trees are perfect for home gardens, Westerfield said.
 They can produce fruit earlier than standard trees, occupy less space, and can be more easily pruned and sprayed.

 “Whichever variety you choose, be sure it grows in your area of the state and be sure to provide a pollination variety if it needs one,” he said.

-A 3- to 5-inch layer of shredded leaves can be used around trees, shrubs, annuals or perennials.
-If you don?t like the look of shredded leaves, use them as a base under a top layer of bark or pine straw mulch.
+A 3- to 5-in. layer of shredded leaves can be used around trees, shrubs, annuals or perennials.
+If you don't like the look of shredded leaves, use them as a base under a top layer of bark or pine straw mulch.
 This will also reduce the amount of mulch that you need to buy.
-And, leaves incorporated into the fall vegetable garden will become rich, dark humus by next spring.
+Leaves incorporated into the fall vegetable garden will become rich, dark humus by next spring.

 Fall is the best time for planting trees, shrubs, vines, groundcovers, herbaceous perennials and cool-season annuals.
 Plants established in the fall require less water and are less likely to suffer from drought-related stress next summer.

 Be sure to mulch new plants immediately after planting to reduce weeds and provide extra insulation.
 Even though these plants may go dormant on top, the roots underground will continue to grow all winter long.
 Mulch will help roots of newly planted trees and shrubs acclimate to the cold faster while they are becoming established this winter.
 When spring arrives, these plants will have well-developed root systems and be better prepared for possible drought.